The West Highland Way - Part 1 - Thoughts before you go

 Ever driven up the A82 to Fort William in the summer and you will doubtless have noticed the steady stream of human traffic up the visible bits of the Way, especially north of Tyndrum where the railway, path and road share the same narrow space.
 The fact is the Way is very busy at times.
-Not only with Scots walking their way up their most well known (despite Cameron McNeish’s best efforts to date) long distance path; but also with those from further south because it’s basically beautiful up here; but also littered with folks from further afield too, based on the international reputation of the West Highland Way.
+Not only with Scots walking their way up their most well known (despite Cameron McNeish’s best efforts to tempt us with other paths in Scotland) long distance path; but also with those from further south because it’s basically beautiful up here; but also littered with folks from further afield too, based on the international reputation of the West Highland Way.
 There is no denying the popularity of the Way, and it attracts huge numbers at the height of the season, which is where I left off the last paragraph……funnily enough….

 Riding North-South into Bridge of Orchy